Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 ## <a name="Chapter11.2"></a><a name="Font_Terminology"></a> _11.2 Font Terminology_

 In typesetting literature, and throughout this chapter, the terms _character_ and _glyph_ are sometimes used interchangeably to refer to a single letter, number, punctuation mark, accent, or symbol in a string of text, or in a font or a typeface.
-In strict terms, the term “character” refers to a computer code representing the unit of text content (_e.g._, a symbol from a particular alphabet – a Latin character, Chinese character, etc.) while the term “glyph” refers to the unit of text display defining an image of a character or group of characters (ligature).
+In strict terms, the term â€œcharacterâ€ refers to a computer code representing the unit of text content (_e.g._, a symbol from a particular alphabet â€“ a Latin character, Chinese character, etc.) while the term â€œglyphâ€ refers to the unit of text display defining an image of a character or group of characters (ligature).
 Each character may be represented by many different glyphs from multiple typefaces having different styles.
 In complex scripts, a character can change its appearance depending on its position in a word and on adjacent characters, and can be associated with more than one glyph of the same font.

 When fonts are scaled to a small size, there may not be enough pixels to display all the subtleties of the typeface design.
 Some features of the glyphs may be severely distorted, or may even completely disappear at small sizes.
-In order to make sure that the original design and legibility of a typeface is preserved, fonts typically contain additional data – a set of special instructions that are executed when a font is scaled to a particular size, known as _hints_.
+In order to make sure that the original design and legibility of a typeface is preserved, fonts typically contain additional data â€“ a set of special instructions that are executed when a font is scaled to a particular size, known as _hints_.
 In TrueType and OpenType font formats, the hints are special byte-code instructions that are interpreted and executed by the rasterizer.
 Hints allow font developers to control the alignment of the outline data points with the pixel grid of the output device to ensure that glyph outlines are always rendered faithfully to the original design.

 ## <a name="Chapter11.3"></a><a name="Glyph_Positioning_and_Text_Layout"></a> _11.3 Glyph Positioning and Text Layout_